Everything You Need To Know About LLC Checkbook Control and IRAs

 Checkbook Control and IRA LLCs

-Internal Revenue Code allows investors to hold a variety of assets through a Limited Liability Company (LLC) through their Individual Retirement Account (IRA) — with the exception of life insurance and collectibles.
+Internal Revenue Code allows investors to hold a variety of assets through a Limited Liability Company (LLC) through their Self-Directed Individual Retirement Account (SDIRA) — with the exception of life insurance and collectibles.
 Because an LLC is not a prohibited asset, it is an optimal investment strategy for your self-directed IRA.
-Browse the frequently asked questions and answers to everything you need to know about LLC checkbook control and IRAs.
+Browse the frequently asked questions and answers to everything you need to know about the Checkbook LLC or Checkbook control and IRAs.

 Frequently Asked Questions